|

 2017-07-02

-【Aiden in English】 Disneyland has become the face of castles and architectural wonders.
-Many forget the great European designers and builders who created a lot of Europe's famous staples, like Notre Dame and the Eiffel Tower.
-If there are people who can design these architectures, surely there are those who can build a castle?
-Oddly, Germany holds the more famous castles in Europe, despite tough competition from Scandinavian countrie |
+Disneyland has become the face of castles and architectural wonders.
+Many forget the great European designers and builders who created many of Europe's famous staples, like Notre Dame and the Eiffel Tower.
+If there are people who can design these architectures, there are indeed those who can build a castle.
+Oddly, Germany holds the most famous castles in Europe, despite tough competition from Scandinavian countries |

 |